tchiotludo/akhq/README.md

 #### Pagination
 * `akhq.pagination.page-size` number of topics per page (default : 25)

+#### Avro Serializer
+* `akhq.avro-serializer.json.serialization.inclusions` is list of ObjectMapper serialization inclusions that is used for converting Avro message to more readable Json format in the UI.
+Supports Enums of JsonInclude.Include from Jackson library

 #### Topic List
 * `akhq.topic.internal-regexps` is list of regexp to be considered as internal (internal topic can't be deleted or updated)
 * `akhq.topic.stream-regexps` is list of regexp to be considered as internal stream topic